cytoflow/cytoflow/docs/index.rst

 Hooray!
 Have a look at the :ref:`install documentation <hacking>` for how to get the source code installed.
 Then, have a look at the
 :ref:`design docs <design>` and the :ref:`new modules <new_modules>` documentation.
-Finally, subscribe to
+Finally, join us over at
-`the cytoflow-dev mailing list <https://groups.google.com/forum/#!forum/cytoflow-dev>`_ for updates, discussion, etc.
+`the cytoflow GitHub repo <https://github.com/bpteague/cytoflow>`_ to file bugs, submit PRs, etc.

 *********
 Contents: